d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 The Algorand protocol, like most other blockchain protocols, can be changed - through consensus.
 This section briefly* describes the process.

-_* And possibly inaccurately - this is all from memory._
+_* Possible inaccuracies ahead - this is from memory._

 There are multiple reasons to want protocol upgrades: Shorter or dynamic round times, upgrading the Algorand Virtual Machine (AVM) to new versions (e.g. supporting more smart contract opcodes), new protocol-level features (e.g. State Proofs) etc. Algorand is constantly improving, and the ability to upgrade the protocol is core to this evolution.